 Narcissists, by definition, are people with a sense of grandiosity, coupled with a severe need for admiration and lack of empathy.
-According to Cory Newman, PhD, professor of Psychology, narcissistic tendencies are a mixture of genetics and upbringing.
+According to Cory Newman, PhD, psychologist, narcissistic tendencies are a mixture of genetics and upbringing.

 About 1-6 percent of people may have narcissistic personality disorder and of these, 50-75 percent are men.
 If you are dealing with a narcissist, say at work, then try to avoid them without being obvious.

 Establish clear boundaries so they don’t end up taking advantage of you, and let them have the last word.
 Narcissists can easily manipulate people, it is therefore better to stay clear of them.

 According to the American Psychiatric Association’s DSM-5, narcissists display the following characteristics:

 Narcissists think very highly of themselves.
 They believe that they are superior to others, and have a high sense of ‘entitlement’.
 They tend to exaggerate their achievements, believing themselves to be extraordinary.

 2-Narcissists lack empathy:

 Narcissists’ utter disregard for people and lack of empathy makes it difficult to be around them.
 They are skilled at reading people and using them for their own gain, instead of being considerate of their needs or emotions.

 They are impervious to people’s emotions and can end up saying something extremely insensitive.
 On the other hand, they can go on length about their own woes and worries, and expect people to genuinely listen and care.

 3-They are exploitative: